 Setting up and maintaining an operating capital reserve account requires discipline.
 You’ll be tempted to spend the money on equipment you don’t really need, or on a vacation that might be soon forgotten.
 You’ll probably have to pay taxes on the funds the year they’re first set aside; that’s part of the cost of doing business.
 After the taxes are paid, the funds are yours to use when needed.

-We contacted both contractors recently and they are busy and thriving.
-One is getting ready to expand their business and can do so without borrowing funds and going in debt because of their reserve account.
+We contacted both contractors a year later and they are busy and thriving.
+One was getting ready to expand their business and can do so without borrowing funds and going in debt because of their reserve account.

-Take time over the holidays to work on and improve your sales game.
+Take time to work on and improve your sales game.
 Read, or re-read, Profitable Sales, A Contractor’s Guide.
 It’s also available on audio if you spend time driving.
 Remember, nothing happens in this business until someone sells something, at a profit.
 Go make it happen.

 Listen to the audio here, or select the dots on the right to download:

 Subscribe to our newsletter and receive Chapter 1 of Markup & Profit Revisited

 Our weekly newsletter is sent every other Wednesday with a link to new articles and a reminder of upcoming events.
 Unsubscribe at any time.